PaloAltoNetworks/iron-skillet/docs/loading_the_template.rst

 The :ref:`creating_loadable_configs` documentation section details how to use this tool.

 The output of the tool will be a set of xml snippet and full configuration files stored in the `loadable_configs` folder.

-Sample files for a dhcp-client and static type firewall management interface are provided using default variable values.

 Load full configuration file